-New and updated property tax information has just been compiled by Tom Green County Appraisal District and is available now to assist taxpayers.
-This property tax information is current and covers a wide range of topics, such as taxpayer remedies, exemptions and appraisals, and has information for select groups, such as disabled veterans and persons age 65 or older.
+Tom Green County, Texas - New and updated property tax information has just been compiled by the Tom Green County Appraisal District and is available now to assist taxpayers.
+This property tax information is current and covers a wide range of topics, such as taxpayer remedies, exemptions and appraisals, and is of value to select groups, such as disabled veterans and persons who are age 65 or older.

-"Whether you are a homeowner, business owner, disabled veteran or taxpayer, it's important you know your rights concerning the property tax laws." said Bill H .
-Benson Chief Appraiser of the Tom Green County County Appraisal District.
-"You can contact us about any property tax issues with full confidence that we will provide you the most complete, accurate and up-to-date available information to assist you."
+"Whether you are a homeowner, business owner, disabled veteran or a taxpayer, it's important you know your rights concerning the property tax laws."
+"You can contact us about any property tax issues with full confidence that we will provide you the most complete, accurate and up-to-date information to assist you."
 This includes information about the following programs.

-- Property Tax Exemptions for Disabled Veterans The law provides partial exemptions for any property owned by disabled veterans or surviving spouses and surviving children of deceased disabled veterans.
-Another partial exemption is for homesteads donated to disabled veterans by charitable organizations at no cost or not more than 50 percent of the good faith estimate of the homestead's market value to the disabled veterans and their surviving spouses.
+• Property Tax Exemptions for Disabled Veterans - The law provides partial exemptions for any property owned by veterans who are disabled, surviving spouses and surviving children of deceased disabled veterans.
+This includes homesteads donated to disabled veterans by charitable organizations at no cost to the disabled veterans and their surviving spouses.
 The exemption amount is determined according to percentage of service-connected disability.
-The law also provides a 100 percent homestead exemption for 100 percent disabled veterans and their surviving spouses and surviving spouses of U.S. armed service members killed in action. - Property Tax Exemptions Non-profit organizations that meet statutory requirements may seek property tax exemptions and must apply to their county
+The law also provides a 100 percent homestead exemption for 100 percent disabled veterans and their spouses and for surviving spouses of U.S. armed service members killed in action and the First Responders surviving spouse.